Kmaina32/Ubuntu-Academy-/src/README.md

 ## Key Features

-The platform is divided into two main user experiences: the student-facing application and the comprehensive admin dashboard.
+The platform is divided into three main user experiences: the student-facing application, the B2B organization portal, and the comprehensive admin dashboard.

 ### Student Experience
 - **Course Discovery & Enrollment:** Browse a public catalog of featured courses and enroll with a single click for free courses or via a simulated M-Pesa payment flow for paid content.